surge-synthesizer/surge-synthesizer.github.io/nightlychangelog.md

      * Ctrl-drag any modulation source to a slider to open the modulation typein
    * MIDI controller smoothing has several models, in the "MIDI" menu, which increase the responsiveness (at cost of smoothness) for midi control inputs.
+   * MPE Aftertouch and Timbre are properly smoothed
+   * Deactivated-rate modulators show their underlying waveform over which you scrub
+   * LFO FreeRun for non-temposynced modulators has the correct relation to songposition

 * Effects
    * Integrate about 50 Airwindows effects (from https://github.com/airwindows/airwindows).
 Thanks to Airwindows for providing high quality open source effects we could integrate.
+   * FX can be re-ordered via Drag and Drop (incomplete)
    * Add a controllable number of phaser stages
    * Vocoder can work on stereo, blended, left, or right inputs
-   * Extend Phaser Ringout, allowing for long phaser self oscillations at high feedbak
+   * Extend Phaser Ringout, allowing for long phaser self oscillations at high feedback

 * FM Synthesis
   * The FM3 modulator can be extended allowing ratios from 1/32 to 32